 Examples of Obamacare plan cancellations and premium increases are getting tons of media coverage, though you rarely hear the whole story.
-Some people losing their plans have insurance with huge gaps, the kind that leave you exposed to financial ruin when you get sick.

 The latest state to publish insurance rates under Obamacare is Maryland.
 The results seem consistent with the pattern we’ve seen so far.
 When state officials want the law to work, it works pretty well.
 And Maryland officials want the law to work.